.

 Tips on how to style and customize your video captions

-When working with captions and subtitles, there are things that you can do to style and customize text in line with your brand style guide or chosen video aesthetic.
+When working with captions and subtitles, there are things that you can do to make the text stand out and be in line with your brand style guide or chosen video aesthetic.

 Adjust your settings

-Depending on the tools and platforms you use, you may be able to adjust the font, color, and placement of your text.
+Depending on the tools and platforms you use, you may be able to adjust your text's font, color, and placement.
 You might also be able to change how your captions respond to background noise and other audio interruptions.

 Proofread your transcriptions

-When creating captions or subtitles, it's a good idea to keep quality at the heart of your approach.
-Whether you rely on human transcription or automatic caption generation, it's important to revise and thoroughly proofread your caption files to ensure they are as accurate as possible before they go live.
+When creating captions or subtitles, keeping quality at the heart of your approach is a good idea.
+Whether you rely on human transcription or automatic caption generation, it's essential to revise and thoroughly proofread your caption files to ensure they are as accurate as possible before they go live.

 Check that captions are clear

-You should also check that your captions are visually clear and easy to see against the background of your video.
-Likewise, ensure that timing is working well with captions appearing to keep up with the video's audio track.
+Also, check that your captions are visually clear and easy to see against the background of your video.
+Likewise, ensure that timing works well with captions appearing to keep up with the video's audio track.

 FAQs on how to add closed captioning to a video